winitzki/sofp/README.md

 All sample code is available [on github here](https://github.com/winitzki/scala-examples/).

-The PDF slides sometimes need minor corrections after recording the YouTube presentation.
+The PDF slides sometimes need minor corrections after recording the YouTube presentations.
 Please download the current versions of the PDF slides for your reference.

 It is generally advisable to take a look at the slides and the sample code first, before watching the video.